-The allegation must be reported to the Designated Safeguarding Lead.
-If this person is the subject of the allegation, then this should be reported to the Club manager instead.
-The staff member reporting the allegation must complete the 'Record of Allegation' Form, if appropriate complete the body map form, the DSL must complete their part of this form and the correspondence log.
+The allegation should be reported to the senior manager on duty.
+If this person is the subject of the allegation, then this should be reported to the DSL instead a Record of Allegation Form must be completed and if needed the Correspondence Log.

-We will follow our own Local Safeguarding Partner's website information about how to report an allegation and we would also inform Ofsted immediately in order for this to be investigated by the appropriate bodies promptly.
+We will follow our own local safeguarding partner's website information about how to report an allegation and we would also inform Ofsted immediately in order for this to be investigated by the appropriate bodies promptly.
 This includes:

-- If as an individual, you feel this will not be taken seriously or are worried about the allegation getting back to the person in question then it is your duty to inform the Local Authority children's social care team yourself directly - The Local Authority children's social care team will be informed immediately for advice and guidance

-- A full investigation will be carried out by the appropriate professionals (Local Authority children's social care team, Ofsted) to determine how this will be handled - The Club will follow all instructions from the Local Authority children's social care team and Ofsted and ask all staff members to do the same and cooperate where required - Support will be provided to all those involved in an allegation throughout the external investigation in line with local authority children's social care team support and advice - The Club reserves the right to suspend any member of staff during an investigation, Legal advice will be sought to ensure compliance with the law. - All enquiries/external investigations/interviews will be documented and kept in a locked file for access by the relevant authorities - Founded allegations will be passed on to the relevant organisations including the Local Authority children's social care team and where an offence is believed to have been committed, the police will also be informed. - Founded allegations will be dealt with as gross misconduct in accordance with our disciplinary procedures and may result in the termination of employment, Ofsted will be notified immediately of this decision along with notifying the Disclosure and Barring Service (DBS) to ensure their records are updated. - All safeguarding records will be kept until the person reaches normal retirement age or for 21 years and 3 months if that is longer.
+- If as an individual, you feel this will not be taken seriously or are worried about the allegation getting back to the person in question then it is your duty to inform the local authority children's social care team yourself directly - The local authority children's social care team will be informed immediately for advice and guidance - A full investigation will be carried out by the appropriate professionals (local authority children's social care team, Ofsted) to determine how this will be handled - The Club will follow all instructions from the local authority children's social care team and Ofsted and ask all staff members to do the same and co-operate where required - Support will be provided to all those involved in an allegation throughout the external investigation in line with local authority children's social care team support and advice - The Club reserves the right to suspend any member of staff during an investigation, Legal advice will be sought to ensure compliance with the law. - All enquiries/external investigations/interviews will be documented and kept in a locked file for access by the relevant authorities - Founded allegations will be passed on to the relevant organisations including the local authority children's social care team and where an offence is believed to have been committed, the police will also be informed. - Founded allegations will be dealt with as gross misconduct in accordance with our disciplinary procedures and may result in the termination of employment, Ofsted will be notified immediately of this decision along with notifying the Disclosure and Barring Service (DBS) to ensure their records are updated. - All safeguarding records will be kept until the person reaches normal retirement age or for 21 years and 3 months if that is longer.
 This will ensure accurate information is available for references and future DBS checks and avoids any unnecessary reinvestigation - The Club retains the right to dismiss any member of staff in connection with founded allegations following an inquiry - Unfounded allegations will result in all rights being reinstated - A return-to-work plan will be put in place for any member of staff returning to work after an allegation has been deemed unfounded.
 Individual support will be offered to meet the needs of the individual staff member and the nature of the incident; this may include more frequent supervisions, coaching and mentoring and external support.